Complex Adaptive Traits (CATs)

 Bacteria have evolved sophisticated strategies to cope with stress and adapt to environmental change.
 Our group studies complex adaptive traits (CATs) in beneficial Bacilli at the behavioral and mechanistic level.
 Our research reveals new traits and aims to understand how the gene regulatory network controls them.
 We specifically focus on spores and peptide-based signaling networks and seek to identify fundamental organizational principles relating the molecular network design to population-level behavior and vice versa.
 This should facilitate rational manipulations of bacterial populations and the development of probiotics in the future.

-In another line of research, we address the question how bacteria communicate and coordinate complex population behaviors with the help of diffusible signaling molecules.
+In another line of research, we address the question how bacteria communicate and coordinate complex population behaviors with the help of diffusible signaling molecules and how this contributes to fitness.
+B. subtilis communicates by ComX-pheromones that activate the ComP/A two-component system and by multiple Phr-signaling peptides that are internalized to repress cytoplasmic Rap-receptors from the RRNPP-type family.
+We are investigating the function of these signaling networks by quantitative fluroescence microscopy, biochemical approaches and biophyiscal modeling.
 It is long known that bacteria can infer their population size with the help of chemical signals ("quorum sensing").
-In a recent study we have provided evidences that bacteria are capable to determine the composition of a mixed population by utilizing peptide-based pump-probe signaling systems that activate RRNPP-type receptors.
+In a recent study we have utilized a novel FRET-based reporter and provided evidences that bacteria are capable to determine the composition of a mixed population by utilizing peptide-based pump-probe signaling systems that activate RRNPP-type receptors.
 These signaling systems are wide-spread in Gram-positive bacteria and could thus play an important role in regulating frequency dependent responses in heterogeneous populations.